rubinmathias2018/ObiWanCloud/README.md

 ## working with GIT BASH:

 # 1. Creating a folder using MKDIR command:
--mkdir obiwancloud (Mkdir 'Folder name')
+- mkdir obiwancloud (Mkdir 'Folder name')
 ![alt text](create_folder.png)
 - A. rename the folder if you make a mistake mv obiwancloud ObiWanCloud (mv 'old_folder' 'New_folder')